spark3dp/print-simulator/README.md

 }

 ```

-* The printer will start "printing" the job and display appropriate messages in the log:
+The printer will start "printing" the job and display appropriate messages in the log:
 ```
 POST data:{"printer_status":"printing","progress":0.88,"job_id":"44964c43-176e-43a5-b36c-7694054fe028","job_progress":0.88,"job_status":"printing","data":{"job_status":"printing","total_layers":50,"layer":44,"seconds_left":120,"temprature":71,"job_id":"44964c43-176e-43a5-b36c-7694054fe028"}}
 ```

-* From the application side you can view the job's status with the Print Job Status API.
+Your app can view the job's status with the Print Job Status API.
 This will return the current status of the job.

 ```
 GET /api/v1/print/jobs/44964c43-176e-43a5-b36c-7694054fe028 HTTP/1.1